EndPointCorp/end-point-blog/2013/07/24/gnu-screen-logtstamp-string.html.md

 log on
 ```

 That works nicely.
-With logfile we specify the name of the logfile, using some % escapes as per "STRING ESCAPES" in the manpage to put the date in the logfile name.
+With logfile we specify the name of the logfile, using some % escapes as per “STRING ESCAPES” in the manpage to put the date in the logfile name.

 With logfile flush 1 we request that every 1 second the output be flushed to the log, making it easier to follow with tail -f.